-Click down on the map in the area where you want the start of the sequence to be created.
+Click down on the map in the area where you want the start of the boundary to be created.
+When using a mouse, this will be a right click or double click.
+When using a touchpad, as with a laptop, a normal click is sufficient.
 When the menu appears, select Create Constraint Sequence:

 Then click in the area of the other points that you want to be part of the constraint sequence, and from the menu, select Add constraint to ‘sequence’.

 Any of the constraints can be moved by clicking and dragging on them.